Write-Ahead Logging (WAL) Analysis

 - The

-option triggers the deletion of the oldest live WAL file when the size exceeds a specified value, forcing a flush if live data exists. - A smaller WAL size might lead to frequent flushes, potentially degrading performance.
+max_total_wal_sizeoption triggers the deletion of the oldest live WAL file when the size exceeds a specified value, forcing a flush if live data exists. - A smaller WAL size might lead to frequent flushes, potentially degrading performance.

 Experimental Design